fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

     type(t_matrix(rows=5, cols=5)) :: m
 end program test_matrix
  ```
-{% include note.html content="In this example the parameter **k** has already been assigned a default value of `kind(0.0)` (floating point single precision).
+{% include note.html content="In this example the parameter **k** has already been assigned a default value of `kind(0.0)` (single-precision floating-point).
 Therefore, it can be omitted, as is the case here in the declaration inside the main program." %}

 {% include important.html content="By default, derived types and their members are public.
 However, in this example, the attribute `private` is used at the beginning of the module.
 Therefore, everything within the module will be by default `private` unless explicitly declared as `public`.
 If the type **matrix** was not given the attribute `public` in the above example, then the compiler would throw an error inside **program test**." %}